googleapis/google-cloud-python/docs/language-usage.rst

 :class:`~gcloud.language.client.Client` objects provide a means to configure your application.
-Each instance holds both a ``project`` and an authenticated connection to the Natural Language service.
+Each instance holds an authenticated connection to the Natural Language service.

 For an overview of authentication in ``gcloud-python``, see :doc:`gcloud-auth`.